sonyakun/infinity-linux/README.md

 # infinity-linux
-A fast running Linux distribution based on Ubuntu.
+A fast running Linux distribution based on ArchLinux.